 How to make zucchini ribbons

-- Mandoline slicer - Easy to use and makes consistent ribbons of the same thickness.
+- Mandoline slicer - What I used in the photos.
+Easy to use and makes consistent ribbons of the same thickness.

 - Vegetable peeler - Quick and inexpensive.
 If you don't have a mandoline slicer, you likely have a vegetable peeler in your kitchen for peeling potatoes and other veggies.